-Below is a quick guide to some of the best of Tempe – where to shop, where to eat and what to do.
-Find even more things to do in Tempe, or call us at 800-283-6734.
+Below is a quick guide to some of the best of Tempe, including where to shop, where to eat and what to do.
+To find even more Tempe inspiration, check out these things to do and follow us at @tempetourism across all social channels.

 Dorm Room Essentials

 Living on campus or moving away from home for the first time can be quite daunting.
 There are endless amounts of essentials and supplies you will need, from bedding to rugs to cozy chairs, to make a dorm room or your college apartment really feel like home.
 Check off those needed items by viewing the ASU move-in guide checklist.

 If you’re traveling from out of state and can’t get these items in advance or if you accidentally forget some things at home, ASU Tempe Campus is located next to several big retailers that have everything you need to mark off your list and more!

 Check off those needed items at these stores in Tempe: